 First, who doesn’t like goats?
 Have you ever seen one 15 feet up in a tree?
-But on a more serious level, the soils are the basis for terrestrial life and herbicides have contaminated and diminished our soils since the Industrial Revolution.
+But on a more serious level, the soils are the basis for terrestrial life, and herbicides have contaminated and diminished our soils since the Industrial Revolution.
 This short piece tells a story about Lani working to restore life and balance to our precious soils, and one acre at a time, she is doing it.

 How do personal and universal themes work in your film?

 As the filmmaker, I have ideas informed from my experiences while observing and shooting so these themes are flowing from recreating what I felt while out – why I chose a shot, or a lens, or an interview question, or an editing cut all stem from the feelings during that experience.
-It can be hard to put words to those decisions which go to craft to themes.
+It can be hard to put words to those decisions which go from a craft to themes.

 I think that’s what good critics do – put into words and contextualize what creatives do.
-But, in general I’ve always been driven to look at how humans connect to their surroundings and how that relationship creates culture.
+But, in general, I’ve always been driven to look at how humans connect to their surroundings and how that relationship creates culture.
 I’m also really interested in the boundaries and crossover between natural and urban.

 So to answer the question more directly, I work really hard to use story and character to explore universal themes that interest me, but the personal themes come out in the types of projects that I pursue and the decisions that I make to replicate the experience that I had while documenting.

 How have the script and film evolved over the course of their development?